Peri Urban Councils welcome housing support

 “We also want to ensure that any impacts on demand for tourism accommodation will further be monitored as this rolls out,” Cr Leaney said.

-PUCV also acknowledges the Government’s previously announced regional housing and worker accommodation funds will assist in addressing some of the housing affordability and supply issues in peri urban communities.
+PUCV also acknowledged the Government’s previously announced regional housing and worker accommodation funds would assist in addressing some of the housing affordability and supply issues in peri urban communities.

 “PUCV does note that a lot of the heavy lifting of increasing long-term supply was focused on metropolitan Melbourne and the interface areas, which does not really support the growth needs in our community in the long term,” Cr Leaney said.